rlaker/rlaker.github.io/index.md

 I enjoy having a play with data and seeing how it can help me with my other hobbies, such as [cooking](/cooking) and [photography](/photos).

+I recently started writing a blog, which you can read [here](/blog).

 ## [Projects](/projects)